-An advanced study of a biblical, historical or systematic topic of theology.
+An advanced study of a biblical, historical or systematic

+topic of theology.
 This course may be repeated provided the topic matter is distinct.

-THE 4150 Senior Paper
+THE 4150 Senior Paper 0 Hours

 The senior paper represents the culmination of the student's biblical and theological training.
 The choice of topic must be made in consultation with the Department of Bible and Theology and an advisor will be assigned to guide the student during the writing process.
 The course must be taken during the first semester of the senior year.
-(This course is available only to Bible and Theology, Biblical Studies, and Theological Studies majors) (Same as BIB 4150)
+(This course is available only to Religion and Theology majors.)